Crunch-io/ta-da/content/dev/features/dashboard-markdown-tile.md

 date = "2019-08-07T00:05:11+01:00"
 draft = true
-title = "Adding rich-text tiles to dashboards" description = "Dataset editors can add rich-text tiles to a dashboard to display information such as terms and conditions, fieldwork dates, private notices, commentary and analysis, or any other content.
+title = "Adding rich-text tiles to dashboards" description = "Dataset editors can add rich-text tiles to a dashboard to display information such as terms and conditions, fieldwork dates, privacy notices, commentary and analysis, or any other content.
 Click here to learn more." tags = ["dashboards"] categories = ["feature"] images = ["https://crunch.io/img/logo-1200x630.png"]